Flow Management

 • In-Stream Flow Needs - for aquatic life and recreation (e.g., fishing & boating)

-DRBC's flow management program ensures that there is enough water in the basin for these competing needs during normal conditions and especially in times of drought.
+• Ensures that there is enough water in the Basin for all competing needs during normal conditions and especially in times of drought

-In terms of water supply, water is stored in reservoirs and can be released during dry periods to bolster flow levels and/or help repel salinity in the Delaware Estuary to protect drinking water supplies.
+• Manages water stored in reservoirs that can be released during dry periods to bolster flow levels and/or help repel salinity in the Delaware Estuary to protect drinking water supplies

-In fact, DRBC's Drought Operating Plans are based upon available storage in several basin reservoirs.
+• Implements Drought Operating Plans that are based on available storage in several Basin reservoirs

 When one state sues another state, original jurisdiction lies in the U.S. Supreme Court.
 A lawsuit between states is one of the few instances in which the U.S. Supreme Court hears a case that has not come up through the trial and appellate courts.